-'''

-(sql-operator 'like)

-=> SQL-LIKE
+(sql-operator 'like) => SQL-LIKE

-'''

-'''

-sql

-sql-expression

-sql-operation
+sql sql-expression sql-operation

-'''

-CLSQL's symbolic SQL syntax currently has support for the following CommonSQL compatible SQL operators:
+CLSQL's symbolic SQL syntax currently has support for the following SQL operators:

-'''

-any

-some

-all

-not

-union

-intersect

-minus

-except

-order-by

-null

-like

-and

-or

-in

-substr

-<

->=

-<>

-count

-max

-min

-avg

-function

-between

-distinct

-nvl

-slot-value

-userenv

-'''

-as well as the pseudo-operator function.
+any some all not union intersect minus except order-by null \ + / like and or in substr = < > >= <= <> count max min avg sum function between distinct nvl slot-value userenv concat substring limit group-by having not-null exists uplike is == the coalesce view-class as well as the pseudo-operator function.
+Note that some of these operators are not supported by all of the RDBMS supported by CLSQL.